Agentic AI Explained: The Next Big Shift After ChatGPT

 What Comes Next

-Agentic AI is still early in its adoption curve.
+Agentic AI is still early on the adoption curve.
 The next phases likely include:

-More sophisticated reasoning: Models improve at multi-step reasoning, reducing errors in complex agent workflows.
+More sophisticated reasoning: Models continue improving at multi-step reasoning, reducing errors in complex agent workflows.
+On SWE-bench (real GitHub bugs), AI performance rose from 60% to near 100% in a single year.

-Multi-agent collaboration: Specialized agents working together become more capable and easier to coordinate.
+Multi-agent collaboration: Specialized agents working together become more capable and easier to coordinate as frameworks mature.

 Verified Sources